documentnode/documentnode.io/README.md

-# documentnode.io
-The documents and resources of the main website: https://documentnode.io
+﻿This repository contains the documents and resources of the main website (https://documentnode.io).
+Please feel free to create pull requests for improvements, or open issues if anything is confusing.